tarampampam/tinifier/art/readme.md

-# How to record a demo
+# How to record a demo?

 Install the following software: